The Architecture of skowt.cc

 The search box is a local, responsive input.
 Every keystroke updates the field with no network anywhere near it.
 A 120ms debounce sits behind it, and only the settled value commits to the query and the URL.
 That number is deliberate.
 People type at roughly 150 to 250ms a character, and the server answers a name search in about 5ms off the FTS5 index, so a longer debounce is dead wait with nothing to hide behind.
 The old 300ms sat on top of every search as pure added latency.
 Search only fires at two characters and up, so one stray letter doesn't kick off a query.

 What keeps it feeling solid instead of flickery is keepPreviousData.
 When the committed search or a filter changes, TanStack Query holds the old grid on screen and swaps the new results in underneath once they land.
-The grid never blanks to a spinner between queries, it just updates underneath.
+The grid never blanks to a spinner between queries.

 Infinite Scroll#